terreng/simple-web-server/website/src/docs/plugins.md

 The script can have two custom functions:
 - `onStart(server, options)`, which is called whenever the server starts and allows you to modify the server.
-- `onRequest(req, res, preventDefault, options)`, which is called with each request and allows you modify the response or handle the request however you want.
+- `onRequest(req, res, options, preventDefault)`, which is called with each request and allows you modify the response or handle the request however you want.

 See [Plugin script](/docs/plugin%20script.md) for a more details, including an explanation of the arguments to these functions.